Finding Your Larry Bird

 Some people are lucky enough to find their touchstone.
 I married mine!
 My wife, Donna, has always been my Larry Bird.
 She has the uncanny ability to always stay calm, untangle emotion and facts, and either “pass or shoot the ball” at exactly the right time.?In short, she gets the ball to the scorer.
 There are many examples in my life.
 I remember when I was set to leave the FBI where I had been an agent for years.
 I was being recruited by a large firm.
 In fact, they had made me a very nice offer, which I was close to accepting.
 However, I brought home an advertisement for a job on the faculty of the University of Virginia that a friend had given me.
 Donna saw it and thought it might be worth my consideration.
 When I mentioned how financially good the firm’s offer was, she said, “You’ve never been about money.”
 She was right, and I ended up at the University where I was very happy.

-The two keys to finding your own Larry Bird are simple: Look and listen.
+The two keys to finding your own Larry Bird

 Look at what people do.
 The Romans had a saying, “facta, non veba,” which means “deeds, not words.”?People say, even promise, all sorts of things but often don’t actually deliver.
 For example, an executive might give speeches about integrity and honesty and then do shady things to maximize corporate profits and look good to Wall Street.
 A father might talk about healthy eating to his children and then constantly stuff his face with junk food.
 Sure, we all disconnect from our words from time to time—but the Larry Birds of the world have a better track record at staying close to what they say.
 In my world, Donna’s as consistent a person as I’ve ever met.
-Her say-do consistency is remarkable.
-So, keep your eyes wide open for people who consistently do what they say.
+Her say-do consistency

 In short, it might take you some time to find your Larry Bird.
 But if you find a person with a sense of say-do integrity who speaks softly but profoundly, you might just have found yours.
-Run your critical ideas by them before you shoot or pass the ball—you’ll be glad you did.?
+Run your critical ideas

 Special Invitation to all newsletter subscribers--Monday, June 27.